occamai/honeycombsecurity/README.md

-# honeycombsecurity
+# The Honeycomb Security Project
-Active Monitoring For Cyberthreat Detection For Production Systems
+Active Monitoring For Cyberthreat Detection For Production Systems.